 Our mission has always been to work for a world where every woman, man and child can not only survive, but live independently, with dignity and hope.

-We are working to help communities to rebuild, and survive the effects of coronavirus in the long-term.
-We are adapting our long-term development work to ensure that people are able to continue to earn a living, and that children can continue their education in a safe environment.
+So far, we have funded over 90 separate projects in over 30 countries.
+While we prioritised responding to emergency levels of need, we are adapting our long-term development work to ensure that people are able to continue to earn a living, and that children can continue their education in a safe environment.

 How can I help?

 In order to continue protecting and improving the lives of those in poor communities, your gifts are needed now more than ever.

 - Help parents feed their children and make a living.